chicio/chicio.github.io/_posts/2019-04-07-flow-javascript-types-typescript.md

 So how does it compare Flow to TypeScript?
 The main reasons to choose Flow instead of TypeScript are:

-* **It's a easy-to-use utility**.
+* **It's an easy-to-use utility**.
 Flow is is not a complete language like TypeScript.
-It is an utility that you can add to your code. this could be as simple as just put [`/* @flow */` at the begininning of the file](https://medium.com/the-web-tub/comparing-flow-with-typescript-6a8ff7fd4cbb).
+It is an utility that you can add to your code. this could be as simple as just put [`/* @flow */` at the beginning of the file](https://medium.com/the-web-tub/comparing-flow-with-typescript-6a8ff7fd4cbb).
 In fact with Flow you're still, writing JavaScript code.
 * **very good React support**.
 Flow comes from Facebook as React, so you will find easier to integrate Flow with React and React Native.

 The cons of Flow with respect to TypeScript are: